 The amount of money that the customers owe to the business for the purchase of products or services on credit is defined as trade receivables.
 Trade receivables and account receivables are two different phrases that usually define the same business terminology (albeit there are account receivables that result from non-trade operations).
 On the balance sheet, trade receivables are written as current assets to show an amount of cash that will flow from the customers to the company.
-A business’ receivables are of two types; trade receivables and non-trade receivables.
-Trade receivables arise from business sales but non-trade receivables are obtained from non-commercial transactions such as insurance returns, the sale of assets on credit or any other credit transaction in which the products or services of the company are not exchanged.
+A business’ receivables are of two types: trade receivables and non-trade receivables.
+Trade receivables arise from business sales, but non-trade receivables are obtained from non-commercial transactions such as insurance returns, the sale of assets on credit, or any other credit transaction in which the products or services of the company are not exchanged.
 Like trade receivables, non-trade receivables are also registered as current assets on the balance sheet.

-Importance of financial receivables
+Importance of Financial Receivables

-Accounts receivable, trade receivables, and non-trade receivables are very relevant to companies because they increase the cash inflow of the company (enhancing the future cash flows).
+Accounts receivable, trade receivables, and non-trade receivables are incredibly relevant to companies because they increase the cash inflow of the company (enhancing the future cash flows).
 Also, proper management of receivables is of vital importance for the smooth running of a business.
 Delay in payments from the customers or the late collection of accounts receivable negatively affect the cash flow.
 On the other hand, proper management of receivables and on-time collections help to improve the cash flow and could help to attract potential investors.